Monaco

 Best Instagram photo spots

 – The Maybourne Riviera Hotel There are spectacular views of Monaco from here.
-Either stop by the road for a quick shot next to the hotel, or have a drink on the hotel terrace.
-Of course, you can take much better photos there and the staff are happy to take shots with you in the foreground.
-The hotel building, as it hangs spectacularly from the cliff, is definitely worth a photo too.
+Either stop by the road for a quick shot next to the hotel or have a drink on the hotel terrace.
+Of course, you can take much better photos there, and the staff will be happy to take shots with you in the foreground.
+The hotel building, as it hangs spectacularly from the cliff, is definitely worth a photo, too.
 It is located directly on the A8 (from Italy) exit 58 “La Turbie”.

 The Maybourne Riviera